ibm-cloud-docs/discovery/adding-content.md

 -   You cannot specify the `data type` (For example: `text` or `date`) of fields.
 During document ingestion, if a field is detected that does not yet exist in the index, {{site.data.keyword.discoveryshort}} will automatically detect the `data type` of that field based on the value of the field for the first document indexed.
 -   A document can fail to be ingested because of a type mismatch between data in the current document and similar data in a previously ingested document.
 For example, a field might be typed as a `date` in one document and a `string` in a subsequent document, preventing the subsequent document from being indexed correctly.
 -   If you plan to use custom tokenization (currently only available for Japanese collections when using the {{site.data.keyword.discoveryshort}} API), the tokenization dictionary for your collection must be added before uploading documents.

-The following limits apply when uploading documents:

--   **Lite** plans: 21 in-flight documents
--   **Advanced** plans: 105 in-flight documents (except for X-Small Advanced plans, which have a limit of 50 in-flight documents)
--   **Premium** plans: 210 in-flight documents

-These limits are subject to change.

-When using the Discovery service, uploading in-flight represents the document being uploaded and processed before it is added to the collection.
-If you reach your in-flight limit, you should slow down the rate of your ingestion.
-One option would be to add an automated back-off mechanism with retries.

 ## Uploading documents with the Discovery tooling